jwyce/woofinder/README.md

   allow tracking from your device's settings.
-- **Note on persisting global state** - Essentially, I wanted to have some level of persistance when a user is signed in so if they refresh, close the tab, internet turns off, or for any other number of reasons, application state is perserved.
-I chose to sync the global state store with localstorage to achieve this effect.
+- **Note on persisting global state** - Essentially, I wanted to have some level of persistance when a user is signed in so if they refresh, close the tab, internet turns off, or for any other number of reasons, application state is preserved.
+I chose to synchronize the global state store with localStorage to achieve this effect.
 If I had my own server or another service, I think a better route would be to sync it with a database.

 ## Credits